NCAlgebra/NC/DOCUMENTATION/MANUAL/NCGB.md

 	b ** b ** a -> a ** b ** b

 The GB revealed another relationship that must hold true if $a \, b \, a = b$.
-One can use this relationship to simplify the original expression using `NCReplaceRepeated` as in
+One can use these relationships to simplify the original expression using `NCReplaceRepeated` as in

 	expr = b ** b ** a ** a - a ** a ** b ** b + a ** b ** a